 Comprehensive mental health screening tools can lead to a more accurate diagnosis.

 One in five people in the U.S. are experiencing a mental illness.
-We have seen how the COVID-19 pandemic shone a light on current mental health challenges and, in some cases, exacerbated existing conditions.
+We saw how the COVID-19 pandemic shone a light on mental health challenges and, in some cases, exacerbated existing conditions.
 Incorporating mental health screening tools could be part of the solution for the millions of adults and children walking around with undiagnosed and incorrectly diagnosed mental health conditions.

 Clinicians can better understand and track symptom severity with the right mental health screening tools.